OpenDroneMap/WebODM/coreplugins/cesiumion/README.md

 ### Overview
 The Cesium Ion WebODM plugin enables seamless integratIon to upload processed WebODM tasks to your Cesium Ion account.
-Using the Cesium Ion ecosystem, multi-gigabite models can be streamed to any device using Cesium clients to load 3D tiles.
+Using the Cesium Ion ecosystem, multi-gigabit models can be streamed to any device using Cesium clients to load 3D tiles.

 Learn more at https://Cesium.com